Advertisement space โ€” AdSense placeholder

 The exam doesn't know how many hours you studied.
 It only tests what you can do on the day.

-Check your readiness honestly.
-Fix what you can in the time you have.
-Walk in prepared, not just hopeful.
+So check your readiness honestly and fix what you can in the time you have and walk in prepared, not just hopeful.

 Try the Tool